 The simple, nostalgic stove features some Arts & Crafts detailing.
 The convenient and energy-efficient hotplates are a nice cabin extra, as is the classic front shelf.

-This is a modern wood burning stove for rugged conditions… it gets even nicer if you solve the smokiness problem, but a fortunate draft can work wonders if you’re not up for DIY engineering.
-This cast iron wood burning stove holds up in rough conditions, making it a good candidate for the wild outback, or your garage.
+This is a modern stove for rugged conditions… it gets even nicer if you solve the smokiness problem, but a fortunate draft can work wonders if you’re not up for DIY engineering.
+This cast iron wood stove holds up in rough conditions, making it a good candidate for the wild outback, or your garage.

 - Large EPA-Approved High-Efficiency Stove